xx00a/Group6/uml/use_case_languages_report.md

 ### Failed End Condition
 No report is produced, or the parameters do not produce the correct report.
 ### Primary Actor
-Business Analyst
+Administrator
 ### Trigger
-A request is sent to the Business Analyst from a user requesting a data product.
+A request is sent to the Administrator from a user requesting a data product.
 ## MAIN SUCCESS SCENARIO

-1. Business Analyst correctly identifies variables to execute the query.
+1. Administrator correctly identifies variables to execute the query.
-2. Business Analyst is competent on the system and successfully submits a request to the application to process.
+2. Administrator is competent on the system and successfully submits a request to the application to process.
-3. The application produces an accurate report that the Business Analyst can analyse.
+3. The application produces an accurate report that the Administator can analyse.
-4. Business Analyst uses data to advise data product requestor.
+4. Administrator uses data to advise data product requestor.

 ## EXTENSIONS